 There are twenty-four beaches in Malibu, and most of them are north of the Cross Creek Road area.
 Here are some of the beaches in Malibu that are of interest to tourists.

 Topanga Beach - This is one of the most convenient beaches in Malibu, whether you are coming from Santa Monica or the San Fernando Valley.
 Topanga Canyon Blvd spans from Pacific Coast Highway, all the way to Chatsworth at the north-western side of the Valley.
 [Pacific Coast Highway at Topanga Canyon Blvd].

 Malibu Lagoon State Beach - Also known as Surfrider Beach, the beach is famous for producing perfect waves for surfing.
 You can watch surfers from the Pier.
 The beach is currently operated by L.A.
 County Beaches.
+This is where you can find the Adamson house Malibu Lagoon Museum, the Malibu Pier and Surfrider beach.
 The county's Surfrider Beach web page has information about parking costs.